Commencement of Tree Clearing | Site Work, Fall 2013

-Palmer Motorsports Park (PMP) was initially envisioned as the "flagship" racetrack of the New England Region of the Sports Car Club of America (NER SCCA).
-As other SCCA regions had done, NER SCCA formed an LLC, NER Investments, to build and operate PMP.
+Palmer Motorsports Park (PMP) was conceived to be the "flagship" race track of the New England Region Sports Car Club of America (NER SCCA) which formed a track committee and LLC (NER Investments) to develop and operate the race track.

-Despite hurdles and setbacks, site work and track paving were completed in late 2014 and Whiskey Hill Raceway opened in May, 2015.
+Despite various hurdles and setbacks, construction was completed and Whiskey Hill Raceway opened for racing in May 2015.

-Palmer Motorsports Park’s Whiskey Hill Raceway features a 2.3-mile, 40-foot wide road course with 190 feet of vertical elevation, 14 turns, and breathtaking vistas — views beyond Pioneer Valley extend into Connecticut, New York, Vermont, and New Hampshire.
+PMP’s Whiskey Hill Raceway features a 2+ mile, 40-foot wide road course with over 190 feet of vertical elevation, 14 turns, and breathtaking vistas that extend from Pioneer Valley into Connecticut, New York, Vermont, and New Hampshire.
 Road & Track magazine has named PMP one of the top 10 racetracks to drive in North America.